dotnetdeveloperaz/MetalPriceConsole/README.md

 - Gets the status of the third party web service, which is true (1) or false (0) for online.

+restore
+- Restores existing cache file to the database.

+  ###### The cache file is created automatically when the call to the database fails during normal processing.
+The restore process is manual and you have to use the restore command.

 price

 - Gets yesterday's (Prices are available for previous days close) Gold rate and saves to the configured database if passing --save